 As most components in a laptop aren’t upgradable, you’d want to make sure you choose the best one according to your requirements.
-However, plenty of options are available if you look at what’s in the market.
-So what specifications should you go for to have a great gaming experience?
+However, many options are available if you look at what’s in the market.
+So, what specifications should you go for to have a great gaming experience?

 I’ve written a simple yet comprehensive article discussing whether you can build a gaming laptop.
-It also covers topics like what parts you should go for if the manufacturer allows you to customize them.
+It also covers what parts you should go for if the manufacturer allows you to customize them.

 If you want to configure your gaming laptop like a desktop, the sad news is that this isn’t possible.

 Due to the size and thickness of laptops, most parts are soldered onto the motherboard.
 As a result, you don’t have much scope for upgradability.

 In most gaming laptops, you should be able to add more random access memory (RAM) and storage in the form of solid-state drives (SSD).